-Or, how we avoid high course fees and obnoxious website ads.
+Or, how we avoid high enrollment fees and obnoxious website ads.

 Keeping quality filmmaking training affordable and accessible.